luiswirth/bsc-thesis/src/matter.typ

 }
 ```

-=== Intrinsic Simplicial Geometry & Regge Metric
+== Simplicial Riemannian Geometry & Regge Metric

-So far our discussion of Riemannian geometry hasn't referenced
+We have now discussed the of Riemannian geometry in general.
-our mesh.
-But we are of course doing geometry on a simplicial manifold.
+Now we want to focus on the special case of simplicial geometry,
+where the Riemannian metric is defined on our mesh.

 We have seen with our coordinate simplicies that our geometry is piecewise-flat
 over the cells.
 This means that our metric is constant over each cell